 Fig. 35: Measured vertical force versus end shortening for rigid cylinder: , and fiber:.
 The experimental results are compared to FE simulations results (red dashed curve).

-In Figure 36, one can also see in a numerical simulation that there exists different behavior for a fiber having a 1.8 mm diameter similar to what happens in the experiment when it is within a flexible or stiff cylinder, both at the first contact stage, and afterward, having greater shortening values.
+Figure 36, illustrates a numerical simulation of the presence of different behavior for a fiber having a 1.8 mm diameter similar to what happens in the experiment when it is within a flexible or stiff cylinder, both at the first contact stage, and subsequently, when there are greater shortening values.